lpmi-13/current-projects/README.md

 - compare suprasegmental features of user's response to corpus (feasible?)
 (intonation patterns, speed of response, stress patterns (these should be predictable at the word level perhaps)

-## 52) Build out gatsby site for earth hero
-- forms (possibly tricky...free tier is 100 responses, but we might not need this)
-- email (could wire up to serverless functions maybe?)
-- JS features (carousels and such)
-- all content with *similar* styling

 ## 53) Browser-based micromaterial to test out async promise strategies